DougReeder/aframe-atoll-terrain/README.md

 ### plateau-radius
 * default: 10
 * minimum: 0
-* maximum: middle-radius - unit-size
+* maximum: middle-radius - 2*unit-size

 Radius of the central plateau, in meters.
 If radius is 0, there is no plateau.